holoviz/holoviz/hep/hep0.md

 ## What is a HEP?

-A HEP is a HoloViz Enhancement Proposal, a design document that proposes a major change to the HoloViz ecosystem.
+A HEP is a HoloViz Enhancement Proposal, a design document that provides information to the HoloViz community or proposes a change for which widespread attention and consensus is warranted.
 These changes can be technical or address the social aspects of the organization, like governance or conduct.
 HEPs should provide a concise specification and rationale for the proposed change.
 HEPs serve as the principal means for proposing significant changes to the HoloViz ecosystem, enabling the community to engage in informed decision-making while also documenting the proposals and the processes behind these decisions.

 HEPs are maintained as text files using Markdown for formatting in the [HoloViz/HoloViz](https://github.com/holoviz/holoviz) repository.
 Their revision history is a historical record of the proposed change.